Universe-E/healthgram/README.md

 - You may also use [checklist.md](./items/checklist.md) for a Quick check.
 - You must ensure the link to your repo is correct on the `Wattle Group Registration Page`.

+# Change Log

+## 2024.04.21

+---

+### Han

+- New Main Activity

+  Now New main activity has following logics:
+  - Check if user already signed in
+    - If not active original main activity (may change it to sign in activity?)
+    - else remain in this activity

+- Create Account Activity

+  Now click create account button in original main activity actives sign up activity

+---

+# TODO

 # Notice
 ## Third-party usage
 - Amazon AWS